Hunyadi family

-The Hunyadi family was one of the most powerful noble families in the Kingdom of Hungary during the 15th century.
+The House of Hunyadi was one of the most powerful noble families in the Kingdom of Hungary during the 15th century.
 A member of the family, Matthias Corvinus, was King of Hungary from 1458 until 1490, King of Bohemia (ruling in Moravia, Lower Lusatia, Upper Lusatia, and Silesia) from 1469 until 1490, and Duke of Austria from 1487 until 1490.
 His illegitimate son, John Corvinus, ruled the Duchy of Troppau from 1485 until 1501, and five further Silesian duchies, including Bytom, Głubczyce, Loslau, Racibórz, and Tost, from 1485 until 1490.
 The Hunyadi coat-of-arms depicted a raven with a golden ring in its beak.

 The founder of the family, Voyk, received the eponymous Hunyad Castle (in present-day Hunedoara, Romania) from Sigismund, King of Hungary, in 1409.
 His ethnicity is the subject of scholarly debate.
 Some modern historians describe him as a Vlach, or Romanian, knez or boyar, from either Wallachia or Transylvania.
 Others describe him as a Cuman or Slav nobleman.
 According to the 15th-century historian, Johannes de Thurocz, Voyk moved from Wallachia to Transylvania.
 Voyk's oldest son, John Hunyadi, was often mentioned as a "Vlach" by his contemporaries.

 John Hunyadi, a military commander, became the first member of the family to acquire the status of "true baron of the realm".
 He was appointed Ban of Severin in 1439, and Voivode of Transylvania in 1441.
 He was also granted the title Perpetual Count of Beszterce in 1452, thus receiving the first hereditary title created in the Kingdom of Hungary.
 At his death, John Hunyadi held many lands throughout the Kingdom.
-John Hunyadi's fame and fortune led the election of his son, Matthias Corvinus, as King of Hungary in 1458.
-He attempted to secure hereditary line of succession for his son, John Corvinus.
+John Hunyadi's fame and fortune led to the election of his son, Matthias Corvinus, as King of Hungary in 1458.
+He attempted to secure a hereditary line of succession for his son, John Corvinus.
 This did not happen, however, and John was only able to retain the Duchy of Glogau, along with some other family domains in Hungary, after Matthias died in 1490.
 John's only son, Christopher Corvinus, was the last male member of the family.
 He died at the age of six in 1505.
 His sister Elisabeth died during childhood.